tayden1990/GlobGram-alpha-v2.0.0/README.md

 Nostr (Notes and Other Stuff Transmitted by Relays) is an open, decentralized protocol for sharing events.
 Clients publish events to Relays (simple WebSocket servers).
 Anyone can run a Relay; anyone can use any Client.

 - Identities are public keys (npub).
 You own your identity because you own the keypair.
 - Messages are events signed with your secret key (nsec).
-Relays verify the signature before accepting.
+Relays verify signatures before accepting.
 - DMs use encrypted content (e.g., NIP‑04) so only sender and recipient can read them.
 Relays can see envelope metadata (time, size, type) but not plaintext.
 - You’re not locked into a server or app.
 Your npub works across clients; your data can be synced via multiple relays.